 Aerial emissions from early 20th century smelting activities in Anaconda, together with extensive logging activities to fuel the smelters, have left areas in the Mt.
 Haggin Uplands (RDU 15) of the Anaconda National Priorities List (NPL) site in a highly degraded state.
 Some soils in the Mt.
 Haggin uplands are highly erodible volcanic tuff material, which, due to mining and logging impacts, have eroded off the mountain over time and formed large gullies that transport upland sediments directly into nearby California Creek, and its main northern tributary, the North Fork (NF) of California Creek.
 That sediment travels downstream into French Creek, Deep Creek and the Big Hole River in what local residents have observed as a white plume in the Big Hole River that is visible for several miles downstream.

 This complex project seeks to address sediment pathways from source to stream, enhancing the ability of the landscape to both retain sediment on slope as well as deposit excess sediment on the floodplain.
 The entire project area was assessed and priority areas were selected for both upland and riparian area treatment.
+Completed 2017.

 Funding Source: Montana DEQ- $216,400